Welcome to today's edition of the Rush 24-7 podcast.

 That's Hezbollah, Hamas, whoever they're in bed with.

-We've we've acknowledged that's gonna happen.
+We've acknowledged that's going to happen.

 Not just today either.